|

 Initializes the underlying memory of an existing vl_stack pointer.
 The stack allocator should be freed with vlStackFree.

-Allocates on the heap, initializes, and returns a stack allocator instance.
+Allocates on the heap, initializes, and returns a new stack allocator instance.

 Returns a pointer to the top level of the stack.